 Dark Church Entrance Fee 2024

-Dark Church entrance fee is 30 Turkish Lira per person as of 2022.
-Admission is free for children under 8 years.
+Dark Church entrance fee is 130 Turkish Lira per person as of 2024.
 Museum Pass is not valid for the entrance.
 The Dark Church is located within the Goreme Open Air Museum, but you will still need to purchase a separate ticket to enter here.
+The information about the entry fee was last updated on December 1, 2023.